cnnranderson/gitlab-approval-chrome-ext/README.md

 The extension now works on ALL domains (that I've tested).
 If you have any issues with any particular domain, leave an issue for me to review!

 ## Changelog
 ### Jan.
+19th, 2019 (v1.3.1):
+* Fixes a caching bug which involved getting the wrong time stamp off the page
+* Fixes the generalized permissions issue
+  * Allows me to publish faster
+  * Potentially reduces the number of whitelisted websites that will work with the extension.
+Going to keep investigating.

+### Jan.
 18th, 2019 (v1.3.0):
 * Hosted on the chrome web store now!
 * Now works with ANY gitlab host!